MrGibbage/fll-pybricks-vscode-tutorial/configure-pybricks-vscode.md

 There are several tasks that you will need to do frequently as a team member writing code for your missions.
 As a coach, you will want to be able to explain to the team members how to do things such as uploading and running code on the robot.
 This section address the automation and configuration that I recommend.
 You can skip this section if you think you and your team are going to do everything manually.

-This section will adress a couple of settings:
+This section will address a couple of settings:
 * Hiding certain files from the VS Code interface
 * Simplifying GitHub pushes

-And it will also address what are called "tasks" in VS Code:
+And it will also address "tasks" in VS Code:
 * Automating GitHub Pulls
 * Running mission code on robots (includes master programs and single mission programs)